kathryncaruso/kathryncaruso.github.io/Readme.md

 <h1 align="center"> Hi there, I'm Katie! 🌱</h1>

 I'm a researcher based in Asheville, NC with experience in R, Python, and HTML.
-I am fascinated by ecology and love bryphytes and lichens.
+I am fascinated by ecology and learning about forests, bryphytes, and lichens.

 For more information about me, please navigate to my [website](https://katie-caruso.github.io).